 Pheasant Back Identification

-There are no toxic cousins to confuse them with, so the pheasant back mushroom is great for beginning foragers looking for wild mushrooms.
+There are no toxic look-alikes to confuse them with, so the pheasant back mushroom is great for beginning foragers looking for wild mushrooms.
 These mushrooms can be found in large numbers east of the Rocky Mountains.
 You will always find pheasant back mushrooms on fallen or dead hardwood trees.
 They seem to prefer dying elm trees more than anything, and they never sprout directly from the dirt.

 Where to Find the Pheasant Back